wailsapp/wails/README.md

   * [Dustin Krysak](https://wiki.ubuntu.com/bashfulrobot) - His support and feedback has been immense.
 More patience than you can throw a stick at (Not long now Dustin!).
   * [Serge Zaitsev](https://github.com/zserge) - Creator of [Webview](https://github.com/zserge/webview) which Wails uses for the windowing.

+And without [these people](CONTRIBUTORS.md), it wouldn't be what it is today.

 Special Mentions:

   * [Bill Kennedy](https://twitter.com/goinggodotnet) - Go guru, encourager and all-round nice guy, whose infectious energy and inspiration powered me on when I had none left.